flushthemoney/GoRBAC/README.md

 # GoRBAC

-GoRBAC is a CLI tool for auditing Kubernetes RBAC resources.
+GoRBAC is a powerful CLI tool for auditing and analyzing Kubernetes RBAC (Role-Based Access Control) resources.
+It helps cluster administrators and security teams identify risky RBAC configurations, visualize permissions, and ensure best practices are followed.

-## About
+## Features

-GoRBAC is a CLI tool designed to help you audit and analyze Kubernetes RBAC (Role-Based Access Control) resources.
+- **Fetch RBAC resources**: Retrieve Roles, ClusterRoles, RoleBindings, and ClusterRoleBindings from a Kubernetes cluster and save them to a JSON file for offline analysis.

-You can use GoRBAC to:
+- **Audit for risky configurations**: Analyze RBAC resources using built-in rules to detect overly permissive or dangerous settings.

-- Fetch RBAC resources from a cluster and save them to a JSON file for further analysis.
+- **Flexible input**: Audit live from a cluster or from previously saved JSON files.

-- Audit RBAC resources for risky configurations using built-in rules (see `ruleaudit` command).
+Comprehensive documentation for each command, including usage, flags, and examples, is available in the [docs/](docs/) directory.

 ## Getting Started